In this guide

 Cons

-• If the asset does not meet the requirements to be business real property (most residential property assets would not meet these requirements), the SMSF can’t acquire the other party’s interest in the asset.
+- If the asset does not meet the requirements to be business real property (most residential property assets would not meet these requirements), the SMSF cannot acquire the other party’s interest in the asset.

 The following question was sent in by a member for one of our Q&A webinars.

-Another way that an SMSF can invest into property is through an ‘interposed’ related trust or company.
+Another way that an SMSF can invest in property is through an ‘interposed’ related trust or company.

 The way this works is that the SMSF buys shares in a related company or buys units in a related trust and then that entity acquires the property.